ddnexus/pagy/docs/extras/foundation.md

 ## Methods

 This extra adds 3 nav helpers to the `Pagy::Frontend` module.
-You can customize it by overriding it directly in your own view helper.
+You can customize them by overriding them directly in your own view helper.

 ### pagy_foundation_nav(pagy)